TH3FRAM3/TH3FRAM3/README.md

-- 👋 Hi, I’m @TH3FRAM3
+- 👋 Hi, I’m @TH3FRAM3 //// I`m a Architect "real Bricks and Stones"
-- 👀 I’m interested in coding for beginners "to lern code"
+- 👀 I’m interested in coding for beginners "to learn code"
 - 🌱 I’m currently learning "Unreal Engine 5" "Parametric Stuff for Rhino GH" "FRACTAL ART"
-- 💞️ I’m looking to collaborate on "Find cool Guys for a Adventure Time"
+- 💞️ I’m looking for, to "Find cool Guys for a Adventure Time"
-- 📫 How to reach me "Comming Later"
+- 📫 How to reach me "ATM ON TELEGRAM" "https://t.me/TH3FRAM3"
+-

 <!---
 TH3FRAM3/TH3FRAM3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.